Fast-64/fast64/fast64_internal/f3d/glTF/README.md

 ## Overview

-This extension implements F3DEX3 material features such as ambient occulsion, fresnel, attribute offsets and cel shading.
+This extension implements F3DEX3 material features such as ambient occlusion, fresnel, attribute offsets and cel shading.
 F3DEX3 is based of F3DEX2 but does not include G_CLIPPING as an optional geometry mode, fast64 will never export both FAST64_materials_f3dlx and FAST64_materials_f3dex3.

 ### JSON Schema